Add KingSize Theme

 I'll give it a try without changing folder permissions, but if there are problems, I guess we should just disable this crappy theme.
 I assume you agree with that.

-#11 Updated by Matt Gold over 8 years ago
+#11 Updated by Matt Gold about 9 years ago

 Really?
 You'd let me do something that patently makes the entire project extremely vulnerable to hacks?